robin-rpr/calos/doc/clearly-run.rst

      [...]
      $ clearly image build -t foo .
      $ clearly convert foo /var/tmp/foo.sqfs
-     $ clearly run --set-env /var/tmp/foo.sqfs -- ...
+     $ clearly run --env /var/tmp/foo.sqfs -- ...

-   (Note the image path is interpreted correctly, not as the :code:`--set-env` argument.)
+   (Note the image path is interpreted correctly, not as the :code:`--env` argument.)

    At present, there is no way to use files other than :code:`/clearly/environment` within SquashFS images.

-Environment variables are expanded for values that look like search paths, unless :code:`--env-no-expand` is given prior to :code:`--set-env`.
+Environment variables are expanded for values that look like search paths, unless :code:`--env-no-expand` is given prior to :code:`--env`.
 In this case, the value is a sequence of zero or more possibly-empty items separated by colon (:code:`:`, ASCII 58).
 If an item begins with dollar sign (:code:`$`, ASCII 36), then the rest of the item is the name of an environment variable.